The New York Times

 Rear-End Trucking Accidents

-At Corsiglia, McMahon, and Allard, LLP, our San Jose trucking accident lawyers are dedicated to our clients and their families: after a trucking accident we will aggressively pursue the maximum compensation you may be able to collect because we understand the severity of trucking accident injuries.
+At Cerri, Boskovich & Allard, our California trucking accident lawyers are dedicated to our clients and their families.
+After a trucking accident, we will aggressively pursue the maximum compensation you can collect because we understand the severity of trucking accident injuries.
+We know that you need money to recover and rebuild your life.
+We can help you get what you need.

 Rear-End Trucking Accidents Often Involve Multiple Vehicles

-Analysis of rear-end accident data suggests that when a large commercial truck is the "striking" vehicle, three or more vehicles were involved in 18 percent of those crashes, while 46 percent of those accidents resulted in fatalities.
-This is likely due to the sheer mass and weight of the truck in comparison to the other vehicles.
-When an 80,000-pound big rig comes barreling down the freeway and strikes a 3,000-pound car, the forces involved often push that smaller car into other cars, side rails, and other obstacles.
+This is likely due to the sheer mass and weight of the truck compared to the other vehicles.
+When an 80,000-pound big rig comes barreling down the freeway and strikes a 3,000-pound car, the forces often push that smaller car into other cars, side rails, and other obstacles.

 Factors to Consider in Rear-End Trucking Accidents